amr1372003/hospital_managemennt_system/README.md

 The system stores the following information about each patient:

-1- Room number.
+1) Room number.
-2- ID.
+2) ID.
-3- Name.
+3) Name.
-4- Status.
+4) Status.

-#Note
+# Note :
   ID: This is a unique 7-digit number.
 You cannot enter the same ID as an existing student.